By Dan Featherman / Dec 4th, 2024

-The Insider’s Guide to Password Spraying, Brute Force & Credential Stuffing Attacks
+The Insider’s Guide to the Rise of Infostealer Malware, Password Spraying, Brute Force, and Credential Stuffing Attacks

 Authentication attacks come in different variations with some distinct nuances.
 Most folks are at least familiar with the term “brute-force attacks.”
 But, are you aware of the differences between a brute-force attack and password spraying?
 Or credential stuffing?
-This post will attempt to explain some of the key differences between various authentication attack types.
+We’ll explain some of the key differences between various authentication attack types.

 Brute-Force